NoUsername10/Sunlight_Visualizer/README.md

 What can you do with this card?
+- Double tap the card to autorotate the view, tap to stop the rotation.
 - Visualise current solar intensity on all walls (and the ceiling) on your house.
 - Get data so you know when the sun is at its peak, when sun reaches the porch or when to close the blinds.
 - Know when its time to get the coconut butter and get a great tan.